ElektraInitiative/libelektra/doc/doxygen/README.md

 ## Usage

-To invoke the generation with Doxygen, the so called Doxyfile is needed:
+To invoke the generation with Doxygen, the so-called Doxyfile is needed:

 ```sh
 doxygen Doxyfile